Charter of the Young Democrats of Massachusetts

 Section 2-1: Eligibility

 All persons under the age of 36 years are eligible to be members of YDM if they: 1) reside in the Commonwealth of Massachusetts; 2) identify with the principles of the Democratic Party; and 3) are pledged to support Democratic candidates .
 All YDM members who are so eligible must be registered to vote within the Commonwealth of Massachusetts, and must be a registered Democrat.
-These conditions should not exclude permanent residents who are not eligible to register to vote within the United States and temporary residents who choose to remain registered in another state.
+These conditions should not exclude permanent residents who are not eligible to register to vote within the United States, temporary residents who choose to remain registered in another state, or Democrats not old enough to register to vote.

 Section 2-2: Termination of Membership/Ineligibility